skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Third Task:
 	Description:
 the third task gets us to write a script that changes directories to the home directorie which is in our case is /root

+Fourth Task:
+	Description:
+the fourth task gets us to write a script that displays the directory content is a longer format